monkeyscage/d20/README.md

 Places have their own inventory so your player can be inside a place.
 If you are at home none can attack you.

+# WORLD #
+The main world is a place.
+It has big amount of energy and can die.
+Likle players the world has a native inventory and can contain items and players and places and inventories.
+If the world dies you get a modifier -1 in all stats.
+There may be many worlds.

 # MODIFIERs #
 Players, magic items, amnd places offer a modifier.
 If you hold something or something is inside something, they affect each others with a modifier.